p2panda/handbook/website/docs/specifications/namakemono/index.md

 ## Deletion

-namekomono offers different forms of automatic or user-indented deletion, with various degrees of privacy as sometimes you do not want to keep traces of what data has been deleted by whom.
+namakemono offers different forms of automatic or user-indented deletion, with various degrees of privacy as sometimes you do not want to keep traces of what data has been deleted by whom.

 ### Garbage Collection